rtulke/rp/README.md

 rpen
 ====

-rpen (Red Pencil) is a comandline text highlighter based on egrep
+rpen (Red Pencil) is a simple comandline text high lighter based on egrep or grep.

 ![Example](/images/rpen1.png)